 Taylor has been involved in a series of amazing projects in the last several years.
 Norway’s premier folk singer, Paal Flaata, recorded a full album of Taylor songs, Wait By The Fire, and rode it to the Top 10 and a Norwegian Grammy nomination.
-His final tour with Carrie Rodriguez, whose latest acclaimed album features four Taylor compositions, is chronicled in the book/CD Songs From A Dutch Tour.
+He will be joining with Carrie Rodriguez for a reunion tour in the fall behind the 10th Anniversary deluxe reissue of their Red Dog Tracks album.
 The Grammy-nominated Yonkers NY (2009) shows his facility with storytelling within songs.
 A collaboration/duet with John Prine - 16 Angels Dancing "Cross the Moon - was the centerpiece of a special vinyl release for Record Store Day last year.
-And coming in 2015 is a book/CD, Son Of A Golf Pro, which combines the story of growing up on the golf course with often hilarious songs about the sport, and a deluxe reissue of his three 1970s Warner Bros albums (including Last Chance).
+And coming in 2016 is a book/CD, Son Of A Golf Pro, which combines the story of growing up on the golf course with often hilarious songs about the sport, and a deluxe reissue of his three 1970s Warner Bros albums (including Last Chance).